Computation of Maximal Determinants of Binary Circulant Matrices: Introduction

 which applies for all $\{0,1\}$-matrices $B$ of order $n$.
 We shall refer to both \eqref{eq:Hadamard1} and \eqref{eq:Hadamard2} as \emph{Hadamard's inequality}, since it will be clear from the context which inequality is intended.\footnote{In fact, Hadamard in~\cite{Hadamard93} proved a more general inequality than~\eqref{eq:Hadamard1}, and as far as we are aware he never stated~\eqref{eq:Hadamard2} explicitly.
 A simple proof of~\eqref{eq:Hadamard1} is given by Cameron~\cite{Cameron06}. }

-The mapping from $\{0,1\}$-matrices to $\{\pm1\}$-matrices is reversible if we are allowed to normalize the first row and column of the $\{\pm1\}$-matrix by changing the signs of rows/columns as necessary.
+The mapping from $\{0,1\}$-matrices to $\{\pm1\}$-matrices is reversible if we are allowed to normalise the first row and column of the $\{\pm1\}$-matrix by changing the signs of rows/columns as necessary.

 The transformation illustrated above (or its reverse) does \emph{not} preserve any circulant structure.